Where are the sites and what are the hours of operation?

 Grass, leaves and other yard waste is brought to the Waste & Recycling Centre to be composted and used in city parks and planting beds.
 Composting helps to extend the life of the landfill.
 Composting also reduced the production of greenhouse gases in the landfill and allows the nutrients to return to the soil and be used for new plant growth.

-Branches are recycled into wood fiber mulch that may be available to residents at the site, as supplies permit.
+Branches are recycled into wood fibre mulch that may be available to residents at the site, as supplies permit.
 Wood mulch is also available and free for the taking at Peenaquim Park (this mulch pile is not stocked regularly and is dependant on supply).
 To get to the park follow Stafford Drive North as far as possible until you see the sign for the park.
 At the bottom of the road, in the dog run parking lot, the wood pile with mulch will be visible.

 Click here to contact us by phone or email